Copyright

 Guide to using/obtaining correct copyright information and permission when duplicating graphics and/or text from published articles (or other sources).

-It is important to note that in all cases where Figures and other graphics (as well as text) are duplicated into a Thesis, a manuscript, or other document in the public domain, it must be established whether this is protected by copyright, and if so what is needed to correctly and legally duplicate it.
-Also note that “Open Access” does not always by itself give rights to duplicate material; it is basically a personal permission to freely (no cost) access the material, and may be coupled to a license agreement.
+It is important to note that in all cases where Figures and other graphics (as well as text) are duplicated into a thesis, a manuscript, or other document in the public domain, it must be established whether this is protected by copyright, and if so, what is needed to correctly and legally duplicate it.
+Also note that “Open Access” does not give rights to duplicate material; it is basically a personal permission to freely (no cost) access the material and may be coupled to a license agreement.

 Some useful links: